-British middleweight Nick Blackwell has begun thanking the many fans and fellow boxers who have supported him during the toughest battle of his life.
+British middleweight Nick Blackwell has begun thanking the many fans and fellow boxers who have supported him during the most brutal battle of his life.

-Sterling work by doctors at ringside and the medical procedures now in place gave Blackwell every chance of making a full recovery and the Trowbridge man seems to be on his way back to full health.
+Sterling work by doctors at ringside and the medical procedures now in place gave Blackwell every chance of making a full recovery.
+The Trowbridge man seems to be on his way back to total health.

-“Just want to say thank you to everyone who came and seen me wrote me a message and to everyone who raised money for me it means the world!
+“I want to thank everyone who came and saw me and wrote me a message.
+To everyone who raised money for me, it means the world!

-“This has shown how many good people I’ve got around me and I’m truly blessed for that I’m just so happy that I’m nearly back to myself.
+“This has shown how many good people I’ve got around me.
+I’m truly blessed for that.
+I’m just so happy that I’m nearly back to myself.

 “We take the smallest things for granted until we can’t do them!
-Health is our wealth and it’s so so true!
+Health is our wealth.
+It’s so so true!
 Big love to everyone.”